 - It is quick and safe.

-The entire treatment takes around 20 minutes, and a lot of that time is spent preparing for surgery.
+The entire treatment takes around 20 minutes, and much of that time is spent preparing for surgery.

 - No more glasses or contacts